 All amounts in the accompanying financial statements are stated in Canadian dollars.
 Foreign investment income is translated at the rates of exchange in effect on the dates of the transaction and foreign assets and liabilities are translated at the year-end rates of exchange.

 4 Short-term investment

-Short-term investment of \$500,000 (2019 - \$602,865) is invested in a highly liquid bank financial instrument.
+Short-term investment of \$nil (2020 - \$500,000) was invested in a highly liquid bank financial instrument.

 5 Capital assets